aguevaraIL/yii2-roa/docs/guide/en/roa-maturity-model.md

 REST resource.
 This also allows you to view individual information or by collections

-Example: Instead of having an `/ inventory` call that has all the stores and the products in each store have resources `/ store`,` / product` `/ store-product`.
+Example: Instead of having an `/inventory` call that has all the stores and the products in each store have resources `/store`,` /product` `/store-product`.
 The first for store management, the second for the administration of products and the last one to relate what products exist in each store.